Dwight Ramos

-Dwight Ramos (born September 2, 1998) is a Filipino-American professional basketball player for the Levanga Hokkaido of the B.League.
-He played college basketball for the Ateneo Blue Eagles of the University Athletic Association of the Philippines (UAAP).
-He represented the Philippines in international competitions as a member of the 2023 FIBA Basketball World Cup squad.
+Dwight Ramos (born September 2, 1998) is a professional basketball player for the Levanga Hokkaido of the B.League.
+Born in the United States, he represented the Philippines in several international competitions.
+Ramos played college basketball for the Ateneo Blue Eagles of the University Athletic Association of the Philippines (UAAP).

 Early life

-Ramos was born on September 2, 1998, in West Covina, California, to Artemio Ramos, originally from Ilocos Sur, and Liliya Ramos, who is from Russia.
+Ramos was born on September 2, 1998, in West Covina, California, United States, to Artemio Ramos, originally from Ilocos Sur, and Liliya Ramos, who is from Russia.
 He is the eldest of three children.

 High school career

 Ramos started taking basketball seriously in eighth grade.
 He went to Mater Dei High School, an athletic powerhouse where he had NBA lottery pick Stanley Johnson as his teammate.
 Due to the commute to Mater Dei taking too much time, his grades started to slip.
 This led to him transferring to Walnut High School, which was closer to his home.
 He played for the Walnut Mustangs, the high school varsity basketball team then coached by Joe Khouzam.